Minimal Session Types for the $\pi$-calculus (Extended Version): Preliminaries

-The breakdown function works on both processes and values.
-The breakdown of process $P$ is denoted by $\B{k}{\tilde x}{P}$, where $k$ is the index for the propagators $\prop_k$, and $\widetilde x$ is the context to be received by the previous trio.
-Similarly, the breakdown of a value $V$ is denoted by $\V{k}{\tilde x}{V}$. \Cref{mst:t:bdowncore-ho} gives the breakdown function defined in \cite{APV19} for the sub-language of \HO without recursion---this is the so-called \emph{core fragment}.
-In the figure, we include side conditions that use the one-line conditional $ x = \linecondit{c}{s_1}{s_2} $ to express that $x = s_1$ if condition $c$ is true, and $x = s_2$ otherwise.
-Notice that for session types we have either $C = S$ or $C = \chtype{S}$.
+\paragraph{The Breakdown Function: Preliminaries} The breakdown function works on both processes and values.
+The breakdown of process $P$ is denoted by $\B{k}{\tilde x}{P}$, where $k$ is the index for the propagator $\prop_k$, and $\widetilde x$ is the context to be received by the previous trio.
+Similarly, the breakdown of a value $V$ is denoted by $\V{k}{\tilde x}{V}$.

+\Cref{mst:t:bdowncore-ho} gives $\B{k}{\tilde x}{\cdot}$ and $\V{k}{\tilde x}{\cdot}$ as defined in \cite{APV19}. \fixed{As we explain below, the decompositions exploit type information.
+Hence, in the table we include side conditions derived from typing; notice that for session types we have either $C = S$ or $C = \chtype{S}$.}

+\fixed{Before commenting on the entries in \Cref{mst:t:bdowncore-ho} and formally defining $\D{\cdot}$, let us introduce some auxiliary notations and notions.
+Let $\eta_1, \eta_2$, and $\eta_3$ denote some mathematical objects (say, a name or a finite sequence of names).
+We shall use the one-line conditional

+to express that the equality $\eta_1 = \eta_2$ holds if the Boolean condition $c$ is true, and that the equality $\eta_1 = \eta_3$ holds otherwise.}